 Do allergies cause asthma?
 The answer to that question is: yes and no.

-People who have certain kinds of allergies are more likely to have asthma.
-Which kind of allergies?
-Usually, the kind that affect the nose and eyes, causing problems like a runny nose or red, itchy eyes.
+People are more likely to have asthma if they have the kinds of allergies that affect the nose and eyes, causing problems like a runny nose or red, itchy eyes.

 Whatever causes an allergic reaction — like pollen — can also trigger asthma symptoms in some people.
 But not everyone who has allergies develops asthma.
 And not all cases of asthma are related to allergies.

-Lots of people with asthma find it gets worse when they're around the things that give them an allergic reaction (called allergens).
+Lots of people with asthma find it gets worse when they're around allergens (the things that give them an allergic reaction).
 Common allergens include dust mites, mold, pollen, and animal dander.